neelworx-cpu/VYBE/README.md

 - **macOS/Linux**: See instructions above using `nvm`
 - **Windows**: See [WINDOWS_SETUP.md](WINDOWS_SETUP.md) for detailed Windows setup instructions

+### VYBE Extensions Setup

+If you're working with VYBE extensions or experiencing a blank IDE:
+- See [VYBE_EXTENSIONS_SETUP.md](VYBE_EXTENSIONS_SETUP.md) for detailed setup and troubleshooting
+- Run `npm run vybe:verify` to check VYBE extension configuration

 ### Troubleshooting

 If you get a "Node version mismatch" error: